asomasu2/comp423-course-notes/docs/tutorials/rust-setup.md

 ```
 Step 2.
 Create a Remote Repository on GitHub

-(1) Log into GitHub account and navigate to the Create a New Repository page.
+(1) Log into GitHub and click the green "New" button next to "Top Repositories"

-(2) Fill in the details as follows:
+(2) You only need to fill in these details:

 - Repository Name: rust-dev-container
 - Description: "Setting up a rust-dev-container"